MistyCommunity/Documentation/src/content/misty-ii/coding-misty/javascript-sdk-architecture.md

 # {{title}}

-When you write a skill using Misty's on-robot JavaScript API, your code takes advantage of Misty’s capabilities as a standalone "edge" computing device.
-You can also use Misty's on-robot JavaScript API to interact with external data and use non-Misty API calls to cloud services, etc.
+When you write a skill using Misty's JavaScript SDK, your code takes advantage of Misty’s capabilities as a standalone "edge" computing device.
+You can also use Misty's JavaScript SDK to interact with external data and use non-Misty API calls to cloud services and other devices.

-**IMPORTANT!
-Misty's on-robot JavaScript API is a pre-release, "alpha" technology and is subject to frequent change.** Any code you write using this API may need updates before release to reflect ongoing development of Misty's skill architecture and implementation.
-This API will be publicly available at the time when Misty II ships.

 You can read this architecture section to understand the details of how to use Misty's on-robot JavaScript API.
-However, you can also simply start right in with the [on-robot JavaScript API tutorials](../../coding-misty/local-skill-tutorials) and just skim the following list to get an idea of what you might want to read about later:
+However, you can also simply start right in with the [JavaScript SDK tutorials](../../coding-misty/javascript-sdk-tutorials) and just skim the following list to get an idea of what you might want to read about later:

 * Command Syntax.
 The on-robot JavaScript API command syntax differs slightly from that of REST API commands.
 * Data Handling: Events and Callbacks.
-Both stored and live data from the robot are made available to an on-robot skill via callback functions.
+Both stored and live data from the robot are made available to a JavaScript skill via callback functions.
   * "Get" Data Callbacks
   * Sensor Event Callbacks
   * Timed or Triggered Event Callbacks
 * Data Handling: Variables.
-There are two ways to store persistent data with on-robot skills: as a global variable or as "set" data.
+There are two ways to store persistent data with JavaScript skills: as a global variable or as "set" data.
 * Command Type Reference.
-There are several command types available to on-robot skills, with some usage differences among them.
+There are several command types available to JavaScript skills, with some usage differences among them.
   * Action Commands
   * Get Commands
   * Event Commands
   * Helper Commands
   * Skill Management Commands
 * File Structure & Code Architecture.
-There are two required file types for a an on-robot skill: a "meta" JSON file and a "code" JavaScript file.
+There are two required file types for a a JavaScript skill: a "meta" JSON file and a "code" JavaScript file.
-* Loading & Running an On-Robot Skill.
+* Loading & Running an JavaScript Skill.
 There are currently two options for how you load and run skills.
-* Starting & Stopping an On-Robot Skill.
-Currently, you must use Misty's REST API to start or stop an on-robot skill.
+* Starting & Stopping an JavaScript Skill.
+Currently, you must use Misty's REST API to start or stop a JavaScript skill.

 ## Command Syntax